isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-wall-with-a-brush/index.md

 ###  e.
 Step 5: Paint Application

-Hold the paint
-- loaded brush gently over the wall and press gently as you run forward to apply the paint.
+Hold the paint-loaded brush gently over the wall and press gently as you run forward to apply the paint.
 Run the loaded paintbrush back and forth over the wall surface to coat sufficiently until the wall is fully painted.
-Using a round
-- shaped paintbrush, cut round wall corners.
+Using a round-shaped paintbrush, cut round wall corners.
 A narrow angled paintbrush should be used to cut sharp edges and corners.

 Moreover, use a wedged brush to clear runs/drains from the wall surface before the paint dries out. > See Also: > HVLP Spray Gun for Lacquer